Laconophilia: Philosophers

 Laconophiles nevertheless remained among the philosophers.
 Some of the young men who followed Socrates had been Laconophiles.
 Socrates himself is portrayed as praising the laws of Sparta and Crete.
 Critias, a companion of Socrates, helped bring about the oligarchic rule of the Thirty Tyrants, who were supported by Sparta.
 Xenophon, another disciple of Socrates, fought for the Spartans against Athens.
 Plato also, in his writings, seems to prefer a Spartan-type regime over a democratic one.
 Aristotle regarded the kind of laws adopted by Crete and Sparta as especially apt to produce virtuous and law-abiding citizens, although he also criticises the Cretans and Spartans themselves as incompetent and corrupt, and built on a culture of war.

 Greek philosophy, therefore, inherited a tradition of praising Spartan law.
 This was only reinforced when Agis IV and Cleomenes III attempted to "restore the ancestral constitution" at Sparta, which no man then living had experienced.
 This attempt ended with the collapse of the institutions of Lycurgus, and one Nabis established a tyranny in Laconia.

 In later centuries, Greek philosophers, especially Platonists, often described Sparta as an ideal state, strong, brave, and free from the corruptions of commerce and money.
 These descriptions, of which Plutarch's is the most complete, vary in many details.
-Many scholars have attempted to reconstruct which parts of these utopias the classical Spartans actually practised, which parts Cleomenes, and which later classical authors invented.
+Many scholars have attempted to reconstruct which parts of these "utopias" the classical Spartans actually practised, and which parts Cleomenes, or later classical authors, invented.

 It became fashionable for the Romans to visit Lacedaemon and see the rites of Artemis Orthia, as a sort of tourist attraction – the nearest Greece had to offer to gladiatorial games.